Forest Service Map

 U.S. National Forests Map

-The types are not addressed directly, but each type covers some use, whether it is extraction, recreation, or biodiversity preservation.
+The types are not addressed directly, but each type covers some use, whether extraction, recreation, or biodiversity preservation.

 Each use is addressed in one of the programs described below.